Linaro/squad/doc/intro.rst

-Every test suite must be associated with exactly one Environment, which describes the environment in which the tests were executed, such as hardware platform, hardware configuration, OS, build settings (e.g. regular compilers vcs optimized compilers), etc. Results are always organized by environments, so we can compare apples to apples.
+Every test suite must be associated with exactly one Environment, which describes the environment in which the tests were executed, such as hardware platform, hardware configuration, OS, build settings (e.g. regular compilers vs optimized compilers), etc. Results are always organized by environments, so we can compare apples to apples.

 Projects can have subscriptions, which are either users or manually-entered